MatrixPanda/FinalProject/README.md

 Adonis:
 UI designer

-All agreed to had in a day late for more improvements.
+All agreed to hand in a day late for more improvements.

 To Run Code, in multiplayer run server, client 1, then client 2 Single player just run after game is over sends score data to server, server writes score to file.